DobricLilujun/temperature_eval/readme.md

 ## Abstract

-> When employing Large Language Models (LLMs) on different tasks, a crucial hyperparameter to alternate is the sampling temperature, typically adjusted through logarithmic probability indicating the level of randomness.
-Recent research focuses on empirical performance analysis within a single scenario and one specific ability, without providing a comprehensive causality analysis encompassing several use cases.
-Furthermore, identifying the optimal temperature for specific applications (use case/task) remains a significant challenge in research and industry contexts.
-In this work, we provide a comprehensive study to understand the behavior and capabilities of LLMs at various sampling temperatures.
-By following the first two levels of the causality ladder,  association and intervention.
-This paper shifts the focus on the effect of temperature from general mixed-task benchmarks to examine six distinct-specific abilities, by developing both statistical and causal models, thereby providing a thorough causality analysis and guidelines for optimal temperature settings.
+> When employing Large Language Models (LLMs) on different tasks, a crucial hyperparameter to alternate is the sampling temperature which adjusts the logits of the soft max layers, hence reshaping the distribution \cite{radford2019language}.
+Recent studies challenge the notion of "Stochastic Parrots" as an analogy for language models, demonstrating that these models can learn formal semantic meaning rather than merely memorizing data.
+Randomness plays a critical role in LLMs, driving research on temperature in so-called "Next Token Generation".
+The researcher studied how LLM performance changes with temperature on complex datasets requiring multiple abilities.
+However, there remains a lack of comprehensive analysis that independently evaluates individual model skill over a broad range of temperature settings.
+In this paper, we systematically examine the impact of temperature on datasets specifically designed to evaluate six distinct skills.
+Our study spans Small (0B-3B), Medium (6B-13B), and Large (50B-80B) open-source models, assessing their performance across a temperature range from 0 to 2.
+The results reveal nuanced and skill-specific variations in model responses to temperature changes.
+To address the practical demands of complex real-world applications of LLMs, we introduce a BERT-based optimal temperature selector that dynamically adjusts temperature, giving a prompt.
+This approach achieves a performance improvement exceeding 5\% for mediums and small size models compared to fixed-temperature configurations.
+Furthermore, we investigate the robustness of temperature effects under conditions of full-precision models and also extend the analysis on three models to temperatures up to 4.0.
+Our findings confirm consistent temperature effect with performance degradation, and the "Mutation Temperature"—the point where significant performance shifts occur—tends to increase with model size.

 ## Abilities
 This respository mainly contains several LLM abilities evaluations include: